tabman83/netplanning-material-client/README.md

 - Run `gulp serve:test` to run the tests in the browser
 - Run `gulp` to build your webapp for production
 - Run `gulp serve:dist` to preview the production build
+- Run `nwjs` to build the standalone app for production